HEPATITIS A

 various types.

-The acute phase and Hepatitis symptoms is rarely serious or fatal, although
+The acute phase is rarely serious or fatal, although

 occasionally a so-called fulminant or rapidly progressing form leads to death.